 For more information about how any state benefit or how your state income taxes may be impacted, consult the advice of qualified professionals.

-What happens to an Oklahoma 529 Plan if not used?
+What happens to Oklahoma 529 if not used?

 And as outlined earlier in this article, 529 plans allow the account owner to withdraw the amount a beneficiary receives in scholarships without incurring the 10% penalty.

-Keep in mind that having leftover or unused funds in an Oklahoma College Savings plan is uncommon.
-A 529 plan can be used for a variety of qualified education expenses, including tuition, books, room and board, lab fees, and other student fees.
+Keep in mind that having leftover or unused funds in Oklahoma 529 is uncommon.
+A 529 plan can be used for a variety of qualified education expenses, including tuition, books, room and board, computers/tablets and related technology expenses, lab fees and other required student fees.

 Speak with a qualified financial advisor about your financial goals and different investment portfolio options.

-Do I need an Oklahoma 529 Plan for every child?
+Do I need an Oklahoma 529 account for every child?

 You don’t need an Oklahoma 529 plan for each child but you may find it easier to administer if you do.
 You can only have one named beneficiary on an Oklahoma 529 plan.
-The risk and mix of equities to fixed income of certain investment options is determined by the age of the beneficiary.
+The risk and mix of equities to fixed income of certain investment options is determined by the year your beneficiary will begin using the funds.
 For this reason, you may want to have a different 529 plan for each child.

 You may be interested to know that multiple people can open accounts for the same beneficiary.

-Can an Oklahoma 529 plan be used to pay off student loans, apprenticeships, and K-12 private schools?
+Can Oklahoma 529 be used to pay off student loans, apprenticeships, and K-12 private schools?

-How do financial aid and scholarships affect an Oklahoma 529 plan?
+How do financial aid and scholarships affect Oklahoma 529?

 A 529 plan can affect financial aid, but the impact is dependent on the account owner and their tax situation, not the beneficiary.